Dvergar/PODStream/README.md

 PODStream will serialize and deserialize your fields from/to a `ByteArray`.

-Given a position component such as:
+Given a position class such as:

 ```Haxe
 @:build(podstream.SerializerMacro.build())